fansi-sifan/Brookings-Metro-Mapper/README.md

 ### Product:
-* generate & download a *customizable*, *interactive* U.S. chloropleth map from a metro-level or county-level dataset you upload (or select form data warehouse).
-Download publication-ready map and source code to customize further in Rmarkdown!
+* generate & download a *customizable*, *interactive* U.S. chloropleth map from a metro-level or county-level dataset you upload (or select from data warehouse).
+Download publication-ready map, or use source code to customize further in Rmarkdown!

 #### Customization features:
 * **custom scale:**